NicPowell/Portfolio/README.md

 # Portfolio

-Each branch has single projects that I have worked on either individually or in a group.
+Each branch has projects that I have worked on either individually or in a group.

 ## Developer projects